Tfindelkind/DCI/README.md

 ./dci.sh --recipe=NTNX-AVM --host=192.168.178.130 --username=admin --password=nutanix/4u --container=prod --vlan=VLAN0 --vm-name=NTNX-AVM

 # Future
-In the future this bash script should deploy the cloud images directly to different cloud platforms like Nutanix, AWS, Azure, VMware, and so on.
+In the future this bash script should deploy the cloud images directly to different cloud platforms like AWS, Azure, VMware, and so on.